-If we return to the pastoral form at the foundation of Love as Strong as Death, we can say that the Yemenite body performing Song of Songs in itself becomes a space of interwoven tensions and fantasies between urban Europe and untouched biblical ‘nature.’
+Returning to the pastoral form at the foundation of Love as Strong as Death, we can say that the Yemenite body performing Song of Songs in itself becomes a space of interwoven tensions and fantasies between urban Europe and untouched biblical ‘nature’.
 This pastoral polarity between nature and city is materialized in the Yemenites’ bodies: the Yemenite who knows in their body an ancient biblical world (hence, ‘natural’) as opposed to the European who brings with them urban body knowledge of the art of modern acting.
-Taking note of this pastoral blueprint, 9 Baerev critic M. Pb writes: ‘We, city dwellers for generations, have been granted a Hebrew shepherds’ play.’
+Taking note of this pastoral blueprint, 9 Baerev critic M. Pb writes: ‘We, city dwellers for generations, have been granted a Hebrew shepherds’ play’.
 The European aspires, through the Yemenite body, to relocate and return to the source while at the same time striving to acculturate that body by way of the art of Western acting.
-Every attempt, however, on part of the Yemenite actors to act and constitute ‘real theatre,’ in Goldberg’s words, is perceived as damaging to their ‘simplicity’ and ‘innocence.’
+However, every attempt on part of the Yemenite actors to act and become ‘real theatre’, in Goldberg’s words, is perceived as damaging to their ‘simplicity’ and ‘innocence’.
 The Zionist project of a return to the Bible and the Yemenites’ theatrical embodiment of Song of Songs renders the pastoral’s conventional movement from culture to nature a tense encounter between East and West – an encounter disclosed as laden with power struggles and internal conflicts, and which inherently affixes the Yemenites’ place in it.

 It is worth noting that Halevy himself took steps to promote the Yemenite actors’ artistic professional status.
 In his autobiography, he writes: